-Following the latest advice from the Victorian Government ACMI will be temporarily closed from Fri 16 July.
-Unfortunately, all museum visits, events, programs and screenings booked until Tues 27 July inclusive will be cancelled.
+Following the latest advice from the Victorian Government and the release of Victoria’s Roadmap to deliver the National Plan, ACMI at Fed Square remains temporarily closed.
+Unfortunately, all onsite museum visits, events, programs and screenings up until Friday 5 November will be postponed or cancelled.

 Discover the creativity and innovation of almost 100 years of Disney Animation.

 Shown in Australia for the very first time, exclusive to Melbourne, this exhibition contains original sketches and rare artworks from 1928 to the present day, including a world-first exhibit of artworks from Raya and the Last Dragon (2021).

 The Walt Disney Animation Studios have been creating extraordinary films for nearly a century, and every film begins with drawings that capture the essence of character, story and emotion.

 This exhibition features over 500 exceptional artworks including original paintings, sketches and concept art that have been specially selected by the Walt Disney Animation Research Library in Los Angeles, California.
 These rarely seen works reveal the development of beloved stories and animation techniques from your favourite Walt Disney Animation Studios films and shorts, including Mickey Mouse’s first talkie, Steamboat Willie (1928), films such as Fantasia (1940), Sleeping Beauty (1959), The Little Mermaid (1989), The Lion King (1994), Frozen (2013), Moana (2016), Frozen 2 (2019) and the studio’s latest release, Raya and the Last Dragon (2021).